HewlettPackard/galadriel/doc/galadriel_server.md

 ##### Available subcommands:

-- `create`: Create a new relationship.
+- `create`: Register a new Federation relationship in Galadriel Server.

 ##### `relationship create`